kyamagu/matlab-tcpip/README.md

                   request and response.
 When false, a callback function takes raw bytes and must return raw bytes in the output arguments.
                   Default true.
+  * `onetime` - If true, terminate the server upon the first request.
+Default false.
+  * `buffer_size` - Size of the internal buffer.
+Default 4096.
   * `quiet` - Logical flag to suppress display messages.
 Default false.

 _TCPClient_